Telecoms Terms and Conditions

 The ‘Telecoms Terms and Conditions’ forms part of Rose Communications Group (RCG) LTD General Terms and Conditions which is located on the relevant Website (https://rcuk.com/general-tcs/) and by request.
 Should the Customer have any queries regarding these Telecoms Terms and Conditions or the Telecoms Service please contact Rose Communications Group Ltd at firstname.lastname@example.org or call 020 8815 4115.

 “Agreement” means any landline/hosted/broadband/leased line/point 2 point/nts “Agreement” with any “Service Provider” (as defined below) with a “Customer”.

 “Assured Broadband” is a specialised broadband product which facilitates a dedicated IP circuit into the “Customer’s” business and delivers voice calls at the highest quality.

 “ATA” (Analogue Telephone Adapter) is hardware, which is required to facilitate an analogue system e.g. a door entry system, to work in tandem with the “Hosted” system and constitutes an additional “Hosted” user.

-“Company” means Rose Communications (UK) Ltd (RCUK).
-Rose Communications (UK) Ltd is a company registered in England and Wales with the registration number 4468350 and registered address of 72b Oldhill Street, London, N16 6NA.
+“Company” means RCUK – a trading name of Rose Communications Group Ltd (RCG).
+Rose Communications Group Ltd is a company registered in England and Wales with the registration number 4468350 and registered address of 92 – 94 Stamford Hill, London, N16 6XS.